#FilmCameraReview - A chic, fun, and easy-to-use zone-focus Russian LOMO camera with a Triplet-43 40mm F4 lens.

 Please Note!

-On the Smena 8M, all you have to do is to press and hold the shutter button while you rewind the film back into its canister.
+On the Smena 8M, all you have to do is press and hold the shutter button while you rewind the film back into its canister.

 The film rewind crank on the Smena 35 has to be pulled up from its rest position to enable you to insert or remove the film canister in the film box.
 This also requires you to press and hold the shutter button while you pull up the rewind knob with a jiggle or a small turn.